sirixdb/sirixdb.github.io/low-level-api.md

 new FilterAxis<XdmNodeReadOnlyTrx>(new ChildAxis(rtx), new NameFilter(rtx, new QNm("a")))
 ```

 The `FilterAxis` optionally takes more than one filter.
+The filter either is a `NameFilter`, to filter for names as for instance in elements and attributes, a value filter to filter text nodes or a node kind filter (`AttributeFilter`, `NamespaceFilter`, `CommentFilter`, `DocumentRootNodeFilter`, `ElementFilter`, `TextFilter` or `PIFilter` to filter processing instruction nodes).

      // Commit second version.
      wtx.commit();